jwuttke/file_format/current_discussion/process.md

 ## Incremental standardization

-Put single chapter for vote as soon as they are mature (to tame complexity, divide and conquer).
+Put single chapter for vote as soon as they are mature.